Survey Of Linux Kernel Debugging Techniques - Kevin Dankwardt, K Computing

 The audience is primarily beginning developers.
 The talk is tutorial style but is intended for 45 minutes.
 If the committee prefers a 2-hour tutorial the talk could be expanded.

 Embedded Linux consultant, and trainer since 1999.
-Chair of various embedded Linux conferences, contributing editor to LinuxDevices.com, and Embedded Linux journal.
+Technical Chair of various embedded Linux conferences, Contributing Editor to LinuxDevices.com, and Embedded Linux journal.
 Dr. Dankwardt has been providing training and consulting to embedded Linux engineers since 1999.

 Attendance numbers do not account for private attendees.
 Get there early!